- Tax Investing

 - Contact Us

-Brenda has over 25 years experience in Montgomery County Government.
+Brenda had over 27 years experience in Montgomery County Government.
 She began her service to Montgomery County in 1975 as a Senior Deputy Trustee.
-In 1998, she was elected as District 2 County Commissioner and served two terms on the County Commission .
+In 1998, she was elected as District 2 County Commissioner and served two terms on the County Commission.
+When she was elected as District 2 County Commissioner, she resigned her position in the Trustee's Office to volunteer on various committees and give back to the community.
+In 1999, she also volunteered as Interim Animal Control Director (without compensation) while the Animal Control Committee searched for a new Animal Control Director.

-In August, 2006, with three names on the ballot and after receiving over 57% of the Montgomery County vote, Brenda was elected as Montgomery County Trustee.
-In August, 2010, Brenda was re-elected as Montgomery County Trustee.
+In August 2006, with three names on the ballot and after receiving over 57% of the Montgomery County vote, Brenda was elected as Montgomery County Trustee.
+In August 2010, Brenda was re-elected as Montgomery County Trustee.
+As Trustee Brenda has earned over twenty million dollars through the prudent investment of idle county funds.

 Brenda is married to Al Radford.
 They have one son, Jonathan Emerson Radford.
 Jonathan is married to Kimberly Lumpkins Radford.
-Brenda's interests include gardening, reading, singing and visiting with her family and friends.
-They have two beloved family pets, Abbey Dash and Dolly Belle.
+In her free time, Brenda's interests include gardening, reading, singing and visiting with her family and friends.
+They have two beloved family pets, Dolly Belle and Baby Belle.

 Through her marriage to Al, Brenda's family have lived in Montgomery County for more than five generations.
 Their family have owned and operated small businesses in Montgomery County for four generations.